maxim-uvarov/nushell-polars-testing-kit/README.md

 I assume that there are going to be several testing datasets.
 That is why we have the `archive` and `data` directories in this repo.

-As for now in the `archives` folder there is the same file, as can be downloaded from [here](https://www.stats.govt.nz/assets/Uploads/New-Zealand-business-demography-statistics/New-Zealand-business-demography-statistics-At-February-2020/Download-data/Geographic-units-by-industry-and-statistical-area-2000-2020-descending-order-CSV.zip)
+As of now, in the `archives` folder, there is the same file that can be downloaded from [here](https://www.stats.govt.nz/assets/Uploads/New-Zealand-business-demography-statistics/New-Zealand-business-demography-statistics-At-February-2020/Download-data/Geographic-units-by-industry-and-statistical-area-2000-2020-descending-order-CSV.zip):

 ```nu no-run
 # unpack the file and save it to data folder with the name `nz.csv`